Claire Giantzides shares her experiences and lessons she learned about her health when she became asthmatic.

 Lesson: get to know your asthma.
 Monitor your peak flow and learn how your lifestyle affects you.

-- You can get the flu jab
+- Get the flu jab

 As a person diagnosed with asthma, you're more susceptible to certain illnesses which can affect the lungs - flu being one of them.
 Because of this, you can have a flu jab every year to prop up your defences and prevent the side effects associated with people with asthma who get the flu.
-Read about how you can book your flu jab online with Evergreen Life.

 Lesson: defend yourself.
 Take action to prevent illness.